mjkaul/Learning_AI/roadmap.md

 ## Building reliable, verifiable AI chatbots

+1. Understand and define basic AI terms and concepts.
+2. Deploy a standard open-source LLM as-is, with no special training.
-1. *[in progress]* [Train & deploy an LLM.](/simpleLLM.md) Then test it and find its weaknesses.
+3. *[in progress]* [Train & deploy an LLM.](/simpleLLM.md) Then test it and find its weaknesses.
-2. Train your first RAG-based LLM & deploy it; then find its weaknesses.
+4. Train your first RAG-based LLM & deploy it; then find its weaknesses.
-3. Build a [knowledge graph](/Projects/Knowledge_Graphs) w/Neo4j or Protege.
+5. Build a [knowledge graph](/Projects/Knowledge_Graphs/kg_intro.md) w/Neo4j or Protege.
-4. Train your first KG+RAG LLM & deploy it, then find its weaknesses.
+6. Train your first KG+RAG LLM & deploy it, then find its weaknesses.
-5. Learn about AI ops: testing, maintaining, & updating the tools you've built.
+7. Learn about AI ops: testing, maintaining, & updating the tools you've built.

 ## Someday/maybe ##